-The research activities of the Analysis group are divided into four focus areas:
+The research activities of the Analysis group are divided into several focus areas:

 Harmonic Analysis develops a signal into a collection of pure waves (harmonics), and then use this development to analyze the signal, including its compression and transmission.

 Noncommutative geometry extends the natural correspondence between geometric spaces and commutative algebras to the noncommutative case.
 This allows us to extend the classical tools—such as measure theory, topology, differential calculus and Riemannian geometry—to the noncommutative situation.